Malroth

 Malroth, known in Japan as (シドー, Shidō), is a character in the video game Dragon Quest II.
 He is its final boss, though he is rarely mentioned and never seen until he is fought at the end of the game.
 His boss battle was notable for its difficulty, particularly due to his use of the spell Fullheal, which recovered his health points in full.
 His design was created by Akira Toriyama.

-He also appears as a main character in the game Dragon Quest Builders 2 as a young man with no memories, assisting the protagonist in surviving and rebuilding a world, while grappling with strange voices and his inability to create things.
+Malroth appears as a main character in the game Dragon Quest Builders 2 as a young man with no memories, assisting the protagonist in surviving and rebuilding a world while grappling with strange voices and his inability to create things.
 His appearance in Dragon Quest Builders 2 earned positive reception, praised for enhancing the game and creating heartfelt moments in the game.

 Concept and creation

 Malroth was designed by artist Akira Toriyama for Dragon Quest II.
 He is a god of destruction, being a monster featuring wings, multiple limbs, and a tail.
 The color of his scales depend on the version; they are green in Dragon Quest II and Dragon Quest IX, but blue elsewhere.